PrashantBaberwal/Cardiac-Disease-Prediction/README.md

 - Attention: The above application was created as part of a course for practicing programming languages.
 It is not used for medical purposes as there is a high probability of invalid results and the only purpose of its creation is to practice programming.

+To start the program, download the heart.csv dataset file from here: https://www.kaggle.com/ronitf/heart-disease-uci and then run the python code (Cardiac_ Disease_Code.py) in same folder with the dataset.

 Personal info:

     Developer: Anastasios Koumarelis (akoumarelis@gmail.com)